Mechanical Testing machines and equipment

 Our solutions and equipments

 Our mechanical testing equipment is manufactured by WANCE group.
 They have been involved in mechanical testing for over 20 years, and their superior expertise made them an easy choice.

-We offer full installation with calibration and service of mechanical testing equipment within Scandinavia and Baltic regions.
+We offer full installation and service of mechanical testing equipment in Scandinavia and Baltic regions.
 Whatever your mechanical testing needs are, we have got you covered!

 - Electromechanical and servo-hydraulic UTM